MONROE-PROJECT/Database/importer/readme.md

-All files in, the specified directory and all subdirectories excluding failed and done directories, containing json objects are read and parsed into CQL (Cassandra) statements.
+All files in, the specified directory and all subdirectories excluding failed and done directories, containing json objects (.json or optionally compressed .xz files) are read and parsed into CQL (Cassandra) statements.

 Note: A json object must end with a newline \n (and should for performance be on a single line).